 2.)
 Sentimental possessions and family memories.

-Photos, scrapbooks, Things passed down from your family
+Photos, scrapbooks, quilts and things passed down from your family

 3.)
 Immediate needs.

-An 'overnight" or "carry on" bag pre-packed with personal items and medications.
+An 'overnight" or "carry on" bag pre-packed with a change of clothes, personal items and medications.

 4.)
 Valuables with monetary worth.